MicrosoftDocs/azure-devops-docs/docs/service-hooks/services/hubot.md

 ## Set up Hubot

-Set up a Hubot instance and configure the VSTS adapter to accept messages from a team room in Visual Studio Team Services.
+Set up a Hubot instance and configure the VSTS adapter to accept messages from a team room in VSTS.

 1. If you don't already have your own Hubot instance, set one up.
 A good way to do that is to deploy Hubot to an Azure web site.